pletfix/docs/en/plugins.md

 <a name="controllers"></a>
 ### Controllers

-You may also add controllers to your plugin.
-You can save the controller where you like, as long as it has the suffix "Controller", e.g.:
+Add your controllers into the plugin's `src/Controllers` directory:

 <pre class="tree">
 |-workbench/
-   |-foo/
-      |-bar/
+   |-your-vendor/
+      |-your-pluging/
          |-src/
+            |-Controllers/
                 |-YourController.php
 </pre>

 Read chapter [Controllers](controllers) to learn how you write controllers.